 In this agreement, "Bank of America", "Bank", "we", "us" and "our" mean Bank of America, N.A.
-"You" and "Your" mean each and every owner of the account and each and every other person with authority to withdraw funds from the account or otherwise operate the account.
+"You" and "Your" mean each and every owner of the account and each and every other person with authority to withdraw funds from the account or otherwise operate the account, unless your account information indicates otherwise.